The Kinematics of Completely-Faceted Surfaces: Topological Events

 \subsubsection{Irregular Neighbor Switch}

 When the normal of one of the composite faces lies on the great circle formed by the terminal normals, the neighbor switch cannot occur.
 Here, the terminal faces cannot form a new junction with the offending composite face because the three normals involved are not independent.
 Instead, when an edge with this configuration shrinks to zero, two closely related events are possible, depending on the configuration of the nearby edges.
-These events are collectively called Irregular Neighbor Switches, with two varieties called a ``gap opener'' and ``gap closer'' that are exact opposites.
+These events are collectively called Irregular Neighbor Switches, with two varieties called a {}``gap opener'' and {}``gap closer'' that are exact opposites.
 These are illustrated in figure~\ref{fig: gap opener}.

-\emph{Resolution.}\,\, The irregular neighbor switch is performed by the \verb!INS_repairman! class.
-Because one composite normal lies on the terminal great circle, exactly two of the emanating edges are parallel in $\mathbb{R}^3$.
+\emph{Resolution.}\,\, Because one composite normal lies on the terminal great circle, exactly two of the emanating edges are parallel in $\mathbb{R}^{3}$.
 The gap opener occurs when these edges emanate from the shrinking edge in \emph{opposite} directions, while the gap closer occurs when the edges emanate in the \emph{same} direction.
 To resolve the gap opener, we select one of the parallel emanating edges to be split apart (see below).
 The gap will go here, filled by the terminal face that touches the other parallel edge, and will extend all the way to the far end of the split edge, where a new edge is introduced to link the two edges resulting from the split edge.
 This is all illustrated in Figure~\ref{fig: gap opener}.
 To resolve the gap closer, simply reverse the steps.